ScottWales/experimentdb/README.md

 ## Scanning experiments

+Scanning an experiment directory adds its path and the associated output files/variables to the database.
+In order for `edb` to correctly find the outputs and experiment metadata you can specify the experiment type.

-Scan all experiments in the configuration
+Scan all experiments listed in the config file

 ```bash
 edb scan